Bali food tour – local dishes and street food in Indonesia

 1. Babi Guling (Balinese Suckling Pig)

 No visit to Bali is complete without sitting down to a proper plate of babi guling.
-This iconic dish features a whole young pig that has been meticulously rubbed inside and out with a paste of turmeric, lemongrass, galangal, shallots, garlic, coriander, and black pepper, then slowly rotated over coconut husks and wood for several hours until the skin crackles like glass and the meat inside becomes impossibly tender and fragrant.
+A whole young pig gets rubbed inside and out with turmeric, lemongrass, galangal, shallots, garlic, coriander, and black pepper, then slowly rotated over coconut husks and wood for several hours.
+The skin crackles like glass.
+The meat underneath is tender and fragrant in a way that’s hard to describe until you’ve had it.
 A traditional serving includes crispy skin, tender meat, lawar (a minced meat and vegetable salad dressed with spices and fresh blood), sate lilit, and steamed rice.
-The most celebrated spot in all of Bali to experience this dish is Ibu Oka in Ubud, a legendary warung that has been serving babi guling since the 1950s.
-Arrive before noon — they typically sell out by early afternoon.
+The most celebrated spot in Bali for this is Ibu Oka in Ubud, a legendary warung that’s been serving babi guling since the 1950s.
+Get there before noon — they typically sell out by early afternoon, and there’s no waiting around for a second batch.

 2. Bebek Betutu (Slow-Cooked Smoked Duck)

-Bebek betutu is arguably the most time-intensive and labor-loving dish in the entire Balinese culinary canon.
-A whole duck is stuffed with a rich paste of base genep mixed with cassava leaves, then wrapped tightly in banana leaves and sometimes an outer layer of coconut husks.
-The package is then buried in smoldering embers and slow-cooked for anywhere between six and twelve hours.
-The result is a duck so tender it falls from the bone with the gentlest touch, infused through and through with layers of earthy, herbaceous, and mildly spicy flavor that no amount of quick cooking could ever replicate.
-The dish is traditionally served with white rice, plecing kangkung (water spinach in a fiery chili and tomato dressing), and a selection of sambal.
-Look for it at Warung Murni in Ubud or Men Tempeh in Gianyar for versions that honor the traditional cooking method.
+Bebek betutu is arguably the most labor-intensive dish in the entire Balinese culinary canon.
+A whole duck gets stuffed with a rich paste of base genep mixed with cassava leaves, wrapped tightly in banana leaves and sometimes an outer layer of coconut husks, then buried in smoldering embers and slow-cooked for anywhere between six and twelve hours.
+The result is a duck so tender it falls from the bone with the gentlest touch, infused with layers of earthy, herbaceous, mildly spicy flavor that no amount of quick cooking could replicate.
+Served with white rice, plecing kangkung (water spinach in a fiery chili and tomato dressing), and a selection of sambal.
+Look for it at Warung Murni in Ubud or Men Tempeh in Gianyar — both honor the traditional cooking method rather than cutting corners.

 3. Nasi Campur Bali (Balinese Mixed Rice)

-If babi guling is Bali’s showstopper, then nasi campur is its everyday poetry.
-This deceptively simple concept — a mound of steamed white rice surrounded by small portions of various side dishes — becomes something extraordinary in Bali.
-Depending on where you eat it and who is cooking, your plate might include shredded spiced chicken, crispy fried tempeh and tofu, a hard-boiled egg in peanut sauce, lawar, sate lilit, a dollop of fiery sambal matah, and perhaps a few slices of seasoned jackfruit.
-Each warung has its own unique combination of accompaniments, making every nasi campur experience slightly different.
-The dish is the best way to sample the full spectrum of Balinese flavors in a single sitting and can be found everywhere from market stalls to upscale restaurants for prices ranging from 20,000 to 100,000 Indonesian rupiah.
+If babi guling is Bali’s showstopper, nasi campur is its everyday poetry.
+The concept sounds simple — a mound of steamed white rice surrounded by small portions of various side dishes — but in Bali it becomes something else entirely.
+Depending on where you eat and who’s cooking, your plate might include shredded spiced chicken, crispy fried tempeh and tofu, a hard-boiled egg in peanut sauce, lawar, sate lilit, a dollop of fiery sambal matah, and perhaps a few slices of seasoned jackfruit.
+Every warung has its own combination.
+No two plates are quite the same.
+It’s the best way to sample the full spectrum of Balinese flavors in a single sitting, and prices range from around 20,000 to 100,000 Indonesian rupiah depending on whether you’re eating at a market stall or a sit-down restaurant.

 4. Sate Lilit (Balinese Minced Satay)

-Unlike the skewered meat satays common throughout the rest of Indonesia and Southeast Asia, sate lilit is something entirely unique to Bali.
-Minced fish, chicken, pork, or a combination thereof is blended with grated coconut, lime leaves, lemongrass, galangal, and a generous measure of spice paste, then wrapped and molded around flat lemongrass stalks or bamboo skewers before being grilled over charcoal.
-The result is a satay with an almost custard-like interior and a smoky, aromatic crust with the added perfume of the lemongrass stalk infusing from within.
-The fish version, made with finely minced spanish mackerel, is considered the most traditional.
-You will find sate lilit at virtually every traditional warung as part of a nasi campur spread or sold individually at night markets and temple ceremonies.
+This isn’t the skewered meat satay you’ll find elsewhere across Indonesia and Southeast Asia.
+Sate lilit is entirely its own thing.
+Minced fish, chicken, pork, or a combination gets blended with grated coconut, lime leaves, lemongrass, galangal, and spice paste, then wrapped and molded around flat lemongrass stalks or bamboo skewers and grilled over charcoal.
+The interior is almost custard-like.
+The outside is smoky and aromatic, with the perfume of the lemongrass stalk infusing from within as it cooks.
+The fish version — made with finely minced Spanish mackerel — is considered the most traditional.
+You’ll find sate lilit at virtually every warung as part of a nasi campur spread, or sold individually at night markets and temple ceremonies.
+Don’t pass on it.

 5. Lawar (Sacred Spiced Salad)

-Lawar occupies a genuinely unique position in Balinese cuisine as both a common everyday dish and a profoundly sacred ceremonial food.
-At its simplest, lawar is a finely chopped salad of cooked vegetables — young jackfruit, long beans, or banana blossom being the most common bases — mixed with minced meat, generous amounts of freshly grated coconut, and a complex spice paste.
-In traditional ceremonial preparations, fresh animal blood is incorporated to bind the dish and deepen its flavor, giving it a rich, almost metallic earthiness that is unlike anything else in Asian cooking.
+Lawar occupies a genuinely unique position in Balinese cuisine — both an everyday dish and a profoundly sacred ceremonial food.
+At its simplest, it’s a finely chopped salad of cooked vegetables (young jackfruit, long beans, or banana blossom are the most common bases) mixed with minced meat, freshly grated coconut, and a complex spice paste.
+In traditional ceremonial preparations, fresh animal blood is incorporated to bind the dish and deepen its flavor, giving it a rich, almost metallic earthiness that’s unlike anything else in Asian cooking.
 The red version with blood is

 Book a Food Tour in Bali